PostHog/posthog.com/contents/product-engineers/feature-flag-best-practices.md

 Enabling flags for specific groups allows the experience to be consistent for those groups.
 Members of an organization aren’t seeing different UIs or getting different experiences.
 They also act as a “permission” to access those changes.

 This enables you to coordinate and communicate with those groups while rolling out features.
 This is especially useful for massive features, organizations, and integrations.
-It allows you to beta test functionality, do [canary releases](/tutorials/canary-release), and deal with issues before a larger rollout.
+It enables you to [beta test functionality](/tutorials/public-beta-program), do [canary releases](/tutorials/canary-release), and deal with issues before a [larger rollout](/tutorials/phased-rollout).

-> **💡 PostHog Tip:** Be sure to identify users as part of that group using [group analytics](/manual/group-analytics).
+> **💡 PostHog tip:** Be sure to identify users as part of that group using [group analytics](/docs/product-analytics/group-analytics).

-## 8. Remove flags at the right time
+## 9. Remove flags at the right time

-Leaving flags in your code for too long can confuse future developers, especially if it is already rolled out and integrated.
-It can confuse those reading the code and the flag’s detail in PostHog.
+Leaving flags in your code for too long can confuse future developers and create technical debt, especially if it's already rolled out and integrated.
+It can confuse those reading the code and the flag’s details in PostHog.

-Stale flags are also liabilities in code that cause problems if left too long.
-For example, there could be problems with your feature flags causing them to not trigger or return the wrong value.
-With a large number of old, stale feature flags, this becomes a major problem.
+Stale flags are liabilities in code.
+For example, old flags could hide untested code.
+If a flag failure causes this code to run, it can cause unexpected issues.

 Everyone has different opinions on when to remove their feature flags, but here are some ideas: